laravel/forge-docs/1.0/servers/cookbook.md

 If your servers are managed by DigitalOcean, the following steps should assist you in resetting the `forge` user's sudo password using Digital Ocean's dashboard.

 1. First, on DigitalOcean's dashboard, click on the server name.
-Then, within the "Access" tab, click on "Reset Root Password".
-Usually, this operation restarts the server and sends the new `root` user's sudo password to your DigitalOcean account's associated email address.

-2. Next, still on the "Access" tab, click on "Launch Droplet Console" to gain access to your server terminal as the `root` user.
-During this step, you will be asked to redefine the `root` user's sudo password.
+Then, within the "Access" tab, click on "Launch Droplet Console".
+Make sure the Log in as is selected to root.

-3. Finally, execute the `passwd forge` terminal command as the `root` userto redefine the `forge` user's sudo password.
+2. Finally, execute the `passwd forge` terminal command as the `root` user to redefine the `forge` user's sudo password.
+Make sure to save this new password somewhere in your password managers as forge will not send any email about this.

 ## Upgrading Composer